shria-devarakonda/shria-devarakonda.github.io/shria-blogs.md

 > Why're you so surprised?
 Theres nothing to me

 ### Fivth ------------------------------------------------------------------------------------------------------------------------------------------
-man im deploying things and bugfixing and building things left and right I feel like I am in heaven. my life has a purpose, and i dont care if I cant attain it, I dont care about that because atleast I have a purpose!
-So many people are just living life putting one leg in front of the other and calling it a day, I was that too, but now I feel I actually have things to be interested in and become great in. and to learn them is a delight.
+Man, I'm deploying things and bugfixing and building things left and right I feel like I am in heaven.
+My life has a purpose, and I dont care if I cant attain it, atleast I have a purpose!
+So many people are just living life putting one leg in front of the other and calling it a day.
+I was that too, but now I feel I actually have things to be interested in and become great in.
+And to learn them is a delight.

 I cant wait to attain my goals and become the best there ever could be.
-Life is rewarding and you get what you want from all your heart and this is what ive wanted all my life.
-I just want to learn everything and know everything there is to know about all the fields I love so dearly and never stop and never look back. and be the best.
+Life is rewarding and you get what you want and this is what I've wanted all my life.
+I just want to learn everything and know everything there is to know about all the fields I love so dearly and never stop and never look back.
+And be the best.

+I think I get why AOE is so good.
+Everyone wants to be god.

-Inner wave is so good, I have been listening to diamond eyes for the past few days again and its such a good song it always makes me feel right.
+Inner wave is perfect, I have been listening to diamond eyes for the past few days again and its such a good song it always makes me feel right.

 I will make music too, that makes people feel right, eventually.

 Courting death.